 Students will carry out a qualitative research project individually or collaboratively in which they will plan, execute, analyze, and present an original qualitative research project.
-It begins by students identifying a topic that connects to a communication-related issue, practice, or activity at home, work, or in society.
-Preferably, it should connect with communication literatures that you are already familiar with from past coursework and with something you are passionate about in the future.
-Examples might include "social justice," "forgiveness," "flourishing at work," "strong social bonds," "deep listening," "social media expertise," "intercultural connections," "organizational socialization," "healthy relationships," or more.

-You will then qualitatively explore this project and begin with questions such as:
+It begins by students identifying easily accessible empirical materials via which they can practice the course's core methods, including interviewing and fieldwork.
+The project should focus on a communication-related issue, practice, or activity at home, work, or in society-preferably utilizing familiar literatures and theories.
+Examples might include social justice, forgiveness, flourishing at work, healthy relating, deep listening, social media, intercultural connections, organizational socialization, protest/counter-protest, and more.
+You will then explore this project and begin with questions such as:

 - 1. In what embodied field contexts are features of this issue evident (ones that you have access to)?
-What types of people/interviewees that I could gain access to would be able to illuminate this issue? - 2.
-What can I learn through qualitative research (interviews and fieldwork, and perhaps arts-based approaches, digital ethnography) about this issue? - 3.
-What past research related to communication pertain to this issue (preferably those you already have familiarity with)?
+What types of people/interviewees (that you can recruit within the frame of this course) would be able to illuminate this issue? - 2.
+What can you learn through qualitative research (interviews and fieldwork, and perhaps arts-based approaches, digital ethnography) about this issue? - 3.
+What past research related to communication pertain to this issue (preferably those with which you already have familiarity)?

-Students who are willing and interested in focusing on the same general topic and theoretical/literature areas are encouraged to work as a pair.
-Students will engage in 15-20+ data collection hours (25-30+ hours for pairs) including at least two hours of embodied participant witnessing and two embodied interviews each.
-Each data hour is typically accompanied by 3-4 hours of recording, transcription, fact checking, and analysis, equating to about 5 to 8 hours of qualitative data activity each week.
+Students who are willing and interested in focusing on the same types of data as well as similar areas of theoretical/literature areas are encouraged to work as a pair.
+Students will engage in 15-20+ data collection hours (25-30+ hours for pairs) including at least two hours of embodied fieldwork and two embodied interviews each.
+Each data hour is typically accompanied by 3-4 hours of recording, transcription, fact checking, and analysis, equating to about 5 to 8 hours of qualitative research activity each week.
 Students should make careful choices about collaboration, as all members of the team will receive the same grade for joint practica and final project.
 Collaboration should be finalized by the Research Proposal.

 Final papers (in APA style, 7th edition) should be between 20-25 pages without references or appendices.
-They should open with a title, abstract, and key words (~1 page), rationale and clear purpose (~2 pages), a review of relevant literature (~5 pages), research questions (or other specific issues to be analyzed) (~1/2 page), and methods (~4 pages).
+They typically open with a title, abstract, and key words (~1 page), rationale and clear purpose (~2 pages), a review of relevant literature (~5 pages), research questions (or other specific issues to be analyzed) (~1⁄2 page), and methods (~4 pages).
 The methods section should describe participants and data (amounts, types), overview of context, methodology, and steps of analysis-supported by relevant rationale and citationality.
 The heart-and most important part-of the paper are the findings and analysis that tell a story of the research (~6-8 pages), as well as the theoretical and practical implications (~3 pages).
 Papers should include 25 or more scholarly references.
-The paper appendices (uploaded as a separate document and only available to the instructor) should include a table of participants and data collected, interview guide(s), and all resulting transcripts, fieldnotes, and any other field records.
+The paper appendices (uploaded as a separate document and confidential to the instructor) should include a table of participants and data collected, interview guide(s), and all resulting transcripts, fieldnotes, and any other field records.
 It is quite common for the appendices to be three or four times as long as the paper.
 Alternative representations may be proposed to the instructor before Week 10.

-During one the final class periods, students will give an oral presentation of key findings.
+During one of the final class periods, students will give an oral presentation of key findings.
 This is an opportunity to practice an abbreviated conference-quality presentation and celebrate each other's work.

-Participation, Peer Feedback, and Attendance (up to 25 pts)
+Engagement, Presence, Peer Feedback (up to 25 points)